Home » Categories » Education » Science

 What are the Moon’s phases?

 The different shapes that Moon appears to take throughout the month are called the phases of the moon.
 When we see the whole Moon, we call it a Full Moon.
 When we cannot see the Moon at all, we call it a New Moon.
-When we can see only a thin silver of the Moon, we call it a crescent Moon.
-The Moon doesn’t change shape we just see different parts of it when it is in different stages of its orbit around Earth.
+When we can see only a thin sliver of the Moon, we call it a crescent Moon.
+The Moon doesn't change shape we just see different parts of it when it is in different stages of its orbit around Earth.

 Who was the first person on the moon?